score-notifier/score-notifier-launcher/README.md

 If you want to update the references of the submodules, you can run the following
 command: `git submodule update --remote`.

-## Important Note

-When Docker Compose runs the services, the database services start up more slowly than the microservices themselves.
-Therefore, you need to wait until the databases are ready to accept connections before restarting the microservices.
-This issue occurs in development but should not happen in a production environment.

-With Kubernetes, the pods would continuously attempt to reconnect until the databases are fully operational, mitigating this issue.

 ## Architecture Overview

 ### API Gateway